sergeyvilov/ML4RG-2023-project/README.md

 * Would interspecies sequence alignment improve predictions?
 * ...

-These questions will be discussed on later stages of the project.
+These questions will be discussed at later stages of the project.

 # Code availability

 The code from the current repository can be used to run the mammalian MLM.
-This is a simplified version of the [original repository](https://github.com/DennisGankin/species-aware-DNA-LM) adapted to mammalian MLM model.
+This is a simplified version of the [original repository](https://github.com/DennisGankin/species-aware-DNA-LM) adapted to the mammalian MLM model.

 Use the original repository to implement motif-related evaluation which is necessary to successfully accomplish the project tasks.